Graham Martin: Ambassador to South Vietnam

 The Arab oil shock of October 1973-March 1974 set off a massive bout of inflation that destroyed South Vietnam's economy.
 In turn, the inflation caused corruption in South Vietnam to reach epic levels as corrupt officials stole more to make up for the inflationary pressure.
 By the summer of 1974, about 90% of the soldiers of the Army of the Republic of Vietnam (ARVN) were not receiving enough pay to support themselves or their families.
 Many diplomats at the US Embassy from the summer of 1974 onward reported their concerns that morale in the ARVN had fallen to dangerously low levels.
 Reflecting his tendency to put the best possible gloss on South Vietnam, Martin in his cables to Washington downplayed these concerns, stating that the ARVN would not collapse.
 In December 1974, the North Vietnamese People's Army of Vietnam (PAVN) launched an offensive in the Central Highlands of South Vietnam that proved more successful than expected and on 6 January 1975 took the provincial capital of Phước Long.
 The PAVN commanders reported that many ARVN soldiers simply did not want to fight and surrendered after only token resistance.

 On 1 March 1975 the PAVN started the Battle of Ban Me Thuot in the Central Highlands.
 After the battle ended in a PAVN victory on 11 March 1975, the North Vietnamese decided to launch an offensive to end the war in 1975 instead of 1976 as initially planned.
 The offensive was named the Ho Chi Minh campaign, a choice of name that reflected the viewpoint it would be a successful operation.
 By 25 March Huế, the old imperial capital of Vietnam fell to the PAVN.
-Thiệu was slow to order an withdraw of his divisions and by 30 March when Danang was taken by the PAVN, the ARVN's best divisions were lost.
+Thiệu was slow to order a withdraw of his divisions and by 30 March when Danang was taken by the PAVN, the ARVN's best divisions were lost.
 With the road to Saigon wide open, it became imperative for the PAVN to take the capital before the monsoons began in May, leading to a rapid march on Saigon.
 Once the monsoons began, large scale military operations would be impossible.
 With the PAVN advancing on Saigon, Martin continued to give optimistic reports about the ability of the ARVN to hold out, and stated that he was against an evacuation.
 William Colby, the director of the Central Intelligence Agency at a meeting with Kissinger warned that Martin was delusional in his assessment, and advised an evacuation, advice that Kissinger rejected.